If an image has colors, the minimum number of bits needed to represent each pixel is [[4]].

 For an image with colors, the number of bits needed to represent each pixel is 8.

-One of the cons of larger bit depths is the increased file .
+One of the pros of larger bit depths is the ability to achieve more subtle in images.

 Larger bit depths can result in a greater level of in images.